eursamajor/eursamajor/README.md

 <a href="" target="blank"><img align="center" src="https://github.com/eursamajor/eursamajor/blob/8837061f7782f3f19032a62045c993ec5458e50f/Cat%20Animation%20by%20WhitePsych5%20on%20DeviantArt.gif" height="300" /></a>

 I am currently learning C++ and python at Telkom University.
 I am fast learner, good at communicating, and could do basic English.
 She/Her.
-An ESTP.....
+An ESTP and part of Slytherin.
 Everyday, I try to learn something new because I think that's everyone should do.

 ### Find me on:
 <p align="left">